HadarNeu/DevSecOps-Pyhton/README.md

 Access your metadata via the browser: ```<public ip address>:5000/metadata```

-It should look something like this: (pretty ugly, I know)
+It should look something like this:
 ![alt text](./images/ec2-metadata-edited.png?raw=true "output")

 ### Challenges I Encountered